mateuszcedro/mateusz-cedro/README.md

 # Mateusz Cedro
 ## About Me
-I'm a data scientist/machine learning engineer who delivers Machine Learning & Artificial Intelligence solutions for data-driven projects in business and research.
-I'm sspecially interested in Explainable Artificial Intelligence (XAI) that enables explaining complex ML/AI models.
-Alongside with XAI, I specialise in data visualisation.
+Data scientist who delivers Machine Learning & AI solutions for data-driven projects in business and research.
+Effective in engaging with stakeholders and customers.
+Especially interested in explaining complex ML/AI models, data inference and visualisation.
+Passion for working with people.
+Check out my recent projects at GitHub.

 Currently I'm working on XAI explanations on CNN Computer Vision Deep Learning classification model detecting COVID-19 disease on lung X-ray images.
 Below you can find the sample images explaining the pixel importance.